nickbrandt/GitLab/doc/administration/job_artifacts.md

 for disk space usage, figure out what types of artifacts are using the most space, and in some cases, manually delete job artifacts to reclaim disk space.

+One possible first step is to [clean up _orphaned_ artifact files](../raketasks/cleanup.md#remove-orphan-artifact-files).

 #### List projects by total size of job artifacts stored

 List the top 20 projects, sorted by the total size of job artifacts stored, by